 They can be found in rivers and streams throughout Canada, Alaska, Oregon, Washington, Idaho and California.

-Because of their size and strength, steelhead require specialized gear for fly fishing.
-This includes a 9-foot rod with a heavy action rating, 8-weight line or heavier, strong leaders and tippets, and large articulated streamers or nymphs.
+Steelhead are well-known for their impressive strength and aerial displays when caught on a fishing line.
+They can grow up to 40 inches long and weigh over 20 pounds.
+Due to their size and fighting abilities, specialized equipment is necessary for fly fishing for steelhead.
+This includes a 9-foot rod with a strong action rating, 8-weight line or higher, sturdy leaders and tippets, and large articulated streamers or nymphs.

 When chasing steelhead on the fly, anglers must be prepared for long days on the river.
 Steelhead can be extremely wary fish so anglers must remain patient and persistent if they hope to land one.
 It is important to read the water carefully as steelhead often lie in deeper pools just below riffles or hide behind rocks waiting for food to come their way.